 Some USB enclosures have a button to start the execution of an associated program.
 If you have such a device, you can configure Backup4all to execute a backup job or a backup tag when this button is pressed.
 If your One Touch Backup device is not detected by Backup4all, you could use the command line parameters to create a command that can be associated to the One Touch button of your device.

 Here's how you can configure One Touch Backup to run a backup job when the button on your enclosure is pressed:

-- Connect your USB enclosure and verify that it shows up correctly in Windows Explorer
+- Connect your USB enclosure and verify that it shows up correctly in File Explorer

-- Go to Options -> Backup and then in the Backup on demand section check the option Enable "One Touch Backup" support.
+- Go to File -> Options -> Backup and then in the Backup on demand section check the option Enable "One Touch Backup" support.

 - Click on the Detect button to verify that Backup4all recognizes your device